0glabs/0g-doc/docs/run-a-node/testnet-information.md

         </div>
         <div className="admonition-content">
           <p>
-            Before adding the 0G-Galileo testnet, please ensure you remove any old newton testnet configurations from your wallet to avoid conflicts. -
+            Before adding the 0G-Galileo testnet, please ensure you remove any old testnet configurations from your wallet to avoid conflicts. -
             <a href="#" onClick={(e) => { e.preventDefault(); setIsModalOpen(true); }} style={{marginLeft: '5px'}}>
               Need help?
             </a>